 |Specific Gravity||1.020 - 1.025|

 Looking at this cute small saltwater fish you’d think that it would be an easy first fish to buy.
 However, they need a well-established reef aquarium to thrive in.
-They need plenty of living rock, live sand, and plenty of hiding places and should be kept in a tank size of 30 Gallons minimum.
+They need plenty of living rock, live sand, and ample hiding places and should be kept in a tank size of 30 Gallons minimum.

 That’s why it’s very important to introduce them into a well-established reef aquarium to ensure they have a constant supply of food for them to pick at throughout the day.

-In your home aquarium, they will feed on a variety of vitamin-enriched foods such as live brine shrimp, live black worms, and natural prey on live rock and live sand.
+In the home aquarium, they will feed on a variety of vitamin-enriched foods such as live brine shrimp, live black worms, and natural prey on live rock and live sand.
 Flake foods, pellets and dried food are now available for these types of fish ensuring a balanced diet is available but don’t rely on this as their main staple foods.

-Don’t be put off trying to keep these fish, once you have the right environment for them to live in they will add color and character to your aquarium.
+Don’t be put off trying to keep these fish.
+Once you have the right environment for them to live, in they will add color and character to your aquarium.